Hakesh/p1-sherpa-finder/README.md

   - For providing excellent images in their presskits and allowing their content to be used for non-commercial creations

 - The Love Running Project
-  - Got a lot of the inspiration of my website from this project, and the things I learned following along that project
+  - Got a lot of the inspiration of my website from this project, specifically the header, hero-image and sign up form.
+A lot of the things I learned following along that project is used here as well.

 ### Content